axelmagn/raylib-game-template-cpp/README.md

 Welcome to **raylib game template**!

-This template provides a base structure to start developing a small raylib game in plain C. The repo is also pre-configured with a default `LICENSE` (zlib/libpng) and a `README.md` (this one) to be properly filled by users.
+This template provides a base structure to start developing a small raylib game in C++.
+The repo is also pre-configured with a default `LICENSE` (zlib/libpng) and a `README.md` (this one) to be properly filled by users.
 Feel free to change the LICENSE as required.

 All the sections defined by `$(Data to Fill)` are expected to be edited and filled properly.
 It's recommended to delete this disclaimer message after editing this `README.md` file.